Italy, Spain, Greece hit by scorching Charon heatwave

 Rome, Bologna and Florence are among the 10 Italian cities currently under red alert for extreme heat.
 People have been advised to avoid direct sunlight in these places between 11am and 6pm.

-The temperature in Italy's capital could surpass 42°C on Tuesday, breaking the previous record of 40.5°C set in summer 2007.
+The temperature in Italy's capital hit 41.8°C on Tuesday, breaking the previous record of 40.5°C set in summer 2007.

 Spain’s weather service said thermometers could potentially hit 45°C southeastern areas of the Iberian Peninsula, which are also under an alert for extreme heat.
 The temperature of the ground in parts of the country has hit more than 60°C.